-The more you can be around for your puppy, to take her in and out for bathroom breaks, the more quickly housetraining will proceed.
+The more you can be around for your puppy to take them in and out for bathroom breaks, the more quickly they’ll pick up on their housetraining.

 3. Follow the regular, outdoor training routine during the mornings, evenings, and weekends.
 Housetraining takes longer if you’re teaching your pup to use both an indoor and an outdoor toilet, but you’ll get there.

 Have you ever housetrained a puppy?
 Did you have any indoor solutions for potty time?
 Let us know in the comments below!